nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Typically, when a feature from an add-on is integrated into NVDA, it goes through a typical issue-review-test-documentation cycle.
 To illustrate this, let us go through steps involved in getting search suggestions into NVDA:

 1. Issue: an issue regarding search suggestions was filed in 2016.
-2. Review: I and NV Access went through a review phase where implementation detials were discussed and test cases written.
+2. Review: I and NV Access went through a review phase where implementation detail were discussed and test cases written.
 3. Test: in 2017, search suggestion feature made its debut in an NVDA next snapshod.
 This resulted in feedback from users regarding braille support, sounds and others.
 After several weeks, this feature was made available to master snapshot users, thus ready for NVDA 2017.3.
 4. Documentation: the search suggestion feature was documented in the user guide.
 Discussion of this feature in this article is a special case of documentation step.